jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam-in-tensorflow.md

-This image has a few different objects in it, which might not be deal for an image classification demo.
+This image has a few different objects in it, which might not be ideal for an image classification demo.
 But I'm going to use it so we can look at how to focus on specific classes within an image.

 # Create a Model

-For this tutorial I'm going to use Xception, but you can use any model.
+For this tutorial, I'm going to use Xception, but you can use any model.

 ```python